 I realize this tip might seem like an ad for online shopping, but I am not talking about buying 15 pairs of shoes from Zappos.
 I’m referring to websites that sell normal, day to day things, and often for less than they cost in the store.
 And you don’t have to drive anywhere or stand in line to pay.
 I am so impressed with these few sites that I feel compelled to spread the word.
 It just doesn’t seem fair that there are folks out there who are still wasting valuable time, gas, and money by driving to the store to buy certain necessities.

-Soap.com (and sister sites wag.com and diapers.com) deliver everyday necessities to my doorstep the very next day.
+An Amazon Prime membership gives you free 2 day delivery for just about everything you might ever need.
+I use this to get everyday necessities delivered to my doorstep.
 And who doesn’t need necessities?
 Gone are the days of using a flat object to see if there is one more dollop of toothpaste in that very flat and empty toothpaste tube!
 We never run out of anything around here anymore.
-It’s like living in some futuristic society overflowing with necessity-abundance.
-Mouthwash, dish detergent, dryer sheets (even cat food and cat litter!) delivered to my door the very next day, all for less money than I would pay if I drove to the nearest store to buy the exact same brands.
-These sites have a minimum purchase amount to get the free shipping, but they all share a shopping cart so it’s fairly easy to meet the minimum.
-Shop at Soap.com and Enjoy Free 2 Day Shipping on $25
+Mouthwash, dish detergent, dryer sheets (even cat food and cat litter!) delivered to my door, all for less money than I would pay if I drove to the nearest store to buy the exact same brands.
+Yesterday I bought a window fan, a mouse for my laptop, and some potty training underwear for my toddler, all in one order.
+In the old days I would have spent over 2 hours driving to 3 different stores to get what I wanted, and online it took me about 10 minutes.

 Vitacost.com sells natural food and other healthy living products for great prices.
 I use this site to buy pantry items, such as Eden beans (they have BPA-free cans!) to have on hand for a fast batch of black bean burgers or Frontier vanilla and almond extracts for smoothies.
 Vitacost.com is also an excellent source for natural beauty products like shampoos, soaps, and lotions.